macdonst/push-workshop/module6.md

 title: Module 6&#58; Action Buttons
 ---
 ### Overview
 This lesson will take you through the steps required in order to setup "action buttons" for your push notification.
-Action buttons are useful to provide you users with a way to easily accomplish a task directly from the push notification.
+Action buttons are useful to provide your users with a way to easily accomplish a task directly from the push notification.
 The process is quite different for Android and iOS so it is worth going over in detail.
 For Android all you need to do is send the buttons you want to be displayed along with their callback as part of your push payload.
 On iOS you will need to setup all of your buttons at initialization time and then as part of your push payload let the plugin know what set of buttons you want to show.

 ## Steps